Aizu-hongo ware Aizu hongo yaki

 - 1. Weather exposure

-The clay materials are exposed to wind and rain for a year or longer before work begins.
+The clay material is exposed to wind and rain for at least a year before the process begins.

-- 2. Kneading The weather-exposed clay is broken up and sieved, after which water is added and the clay is kneaded.
+The element-exposed clay is broken up and sieved, after which water is added and the clay is kneaded.

 - 3. Lathe casting